xfhelen/MMBench/README.md

 ## Ⅳ. Profiling Method and Code

-### Nsight System and Nsight Computeare
+### Nsight System and Nsight Compute

-Nsight System and Nsight Computeare measurement scripts are  provided in the [*scripts*](https://github.com/xfhelen/MMBench/tree/main/scripts) folder.
+Nsight System and Nsight Compute measurement scripts are  provided in the [*scripts*](https://github.com/xfhelen/MMBench/tree/main/scripts) folder.
 You can follow instructions there to run experiments.

 ### Pytorch Profiler